General inquiries: Office of Research – 226 Lyman Hall, 315.443.2492, firstname.lastname@example.org

 Jennifer Crisp, Director, Office of Technology Transfer As director of the Office of Technology Transfer, Jennifer oversees the management of University-owned intellectual property arising from the research and scholarly activity of the University community.
 In this role, she provides guidance to and works closely with researchers, corporate licensees, and sponsors.
 The office plays an important role in the University’s research ecosystem, managing internal and external relationships meeting at the crossroads of science, business and law.

-Christina Leigh Docteur, Director, Proposal Support Services As director of Proposal Support Services, Christina is responsible for supporting Syracuse University’s proposal, research and faculty development efforts.
+Christina Leigh Docteur, Executive Director, Research Development As director of the Office of Research Development, Christina is responsible for supporting Syracuse University’s proposal, research and faculty development efforts.
 This includes facilitating team-based collaboration around strategic funding opportunities, and managing the University’s internal funding competitions, including both seed grant programs and externally funded limited submissions.
 Prior to her appointment, Christina served as the Grant Development Administrator for the Maxwell School of Citizenship and Public Affairs.